CHILD SAFE

 Hoppers Crossing Secondary College fosters a culture that encourages staff, volunteers, students, parents, and the school community to raise concerns and complaints.
 This makes it more difficult for breaches of the code of conduct, misconduct or abuse to occur and remain hidden.

-If there is an incident, disclosure, allegation or suspicion of child abuse, all staff and volunteers (including school council employees) must follow our Child Safety Responding and Reporting Obligations Policy and Procedures.
+If there is an incident, disclosure, allegation or suspicion of child abuse, all staff and volunteers (including school council employees and homestay providers) must follow our Child Safety Responding and Reporting Obligations Policy and Procedures.
 Our policy and procedures address complaints and concerns of child abuse made by or in relation to a child or student, school staff, volunteers, contractors, service providers, visitors or any other person while connected to the school.

 As soon as any immediate health and safety concerns are addressed, and relevant school staff have been informed, we will ensure our school follows:

-Our Student Engagement Policy and Bullying Prevention Policy cover complaints and concerns relating to student physical violence or other harmful behaviours.
+Our Student Wellbeing and Engagement Policy and Bullying Prevention Policy cover complaints and concerns relating to student physical violence or other harmful behaviours.

 Communications